Associate Dictionary

 This menu item allows exporting the different kinds of dictionaries in text files.

-The dictionary files are saved with UTF-8 (Unicode) encoding in order to support any character of any language.
-An option, in the Import and Associate preferences: Save Format, allows saving or not the BOM (Byte Order Mask) at the beginning of the file.
-The BOM increases the compatibility with Microsoft applications.
-On other platform like Unix, Linux or Mac OS X, the BOM is not necessary and, in come cases, is considered as simple extra characters at the beginning of the file.
+The dictionary files are saved with UTF-8 (Unicode) encoding to support any character in any language.
+An option in the Import and Associate preferences, Save Format, allows saving or not saving the BOM (Byte Order Mark) at the beginning of the file.
+The BOM increases compatibility with Microsoft applications.
+On other platforms, such as Unix, Linux, or macOS, the BOM is not necessary and, in some cases, is considered extra characters at the beginning of the file.

 Associate an Evidence Scenario File